Restarting Frank-Wolfe: Faster Rates Under H\"olderian Error Bounds: Introduction

-\begin{enumerate} \item \emph{Strong-Wolfe primal bound.} Under generic assumptions, we derive strong Wolfe primal gap bounds generalizing those obtained from strong convexity of $f$.
+\begin{enumerate} \item \emph{Strong Wolfe primal bound.} Under generic assumptions, we derive strong Wolfe primal gap bounds generalizing those obtained from strong convexity of $f$.
 These bounds are obtained by combining a {\L}ojasiewicz growth condition on $f$ with a scaling inequality on $\mathcal{C}$, and continuously interpolate between the convex and strongly convex cases.
+Section \ref{sec:prelims} and \ref{sec:LGC} provide a more in-depth approach than in \citep{kerdreux2019restarting}.

-\item \emph{Fractional Frank-Wolfe Algorithms.} We then define a new Conditional Gradients algorithm that dynamically adapts to the parameters of these strong-Wolfe primal bounds using a restart scheme.
-The resulting algorithm achieves either sub-linear (i.e., $O(1/\epsilon^q)$ with $q \leq 1$) or linear convergence rates depending on the Strong Wolfe primal gap parameters.
+\item \emph{Fractional Frank-Wolfe Algorithms.} We then define a new Conditional Gradient algorithm that dynamically adapts to the parameters of these strong Wolfe primal bounds using a restart scheme.
+The resulting algorithm achieves either sub-linear (i.e., $O(1/\epsilon^q)$ with $q \leq 1$) or linear convergence rates depending on the strong Wolfe primal gap parameters.
 The exponent $q$ depends on the growth of the function around the optimum, so the function is not required to be strongly convex in the traditional sense.
 In particular, we obtain linear rates (depending on the parameters) for non-strongly convex functions.
 Our rates are satisfied after a mild burn-in phase that does not depend on the target accuracy.
+We extend the results of \citep{kerdreux2019restarting} to all the known settings where versions of Frank-Wolfe enjoy linear convergence rate under strong convexity assumptions of the objective function (see Section \ref{sec:Frac_Frank_Wolfe}).

 \item \emph{Robust restarts.} Restart schedules often heavily depend on the value of unknown parameters.
 We show that because Frank-Wolfe methods naturally produce a stopping criterion in the form of the strong Wolfe gap, our restart schemes are robust and do not require knowledge of the unobserved strong Wolfe primal gap bound parameters.